matthew73210/sncf_api/README.md

 db = sncf.list_construction_site()
 ```

-To get a list of functions
+To get a list of methods from class.

 ```python
 help(sncf)